mrfdev/1MB/README.md

 ## What is this about?

-This repository is mainly for internal use.
-Some public scripts I don't mind sharing will end up here.
-But they might not work for you.
-They might still be in development, and progress is limited to "if it stops working for me, I will update it".
+This GitHub repository primarily serves internal purposes.
+However, you may find some publicly accessible scripts that I'm willing to share.
+Please note that these scripts may not be suitable for your specific needs as they could be still under development.
+My commitment to maintaining them is based on a personal approach: "If it stops working for me, I will update it."

-Thank you for checking out this repository.
-I hope what I learn and share is useful to you.
+Thank you for taking the time to explore this repository.
+My goal is to provide valuable knowledge and share useful resources that can benefit you in your endeavors.

 ## Can I contribute?

-Sure, I am still learning everything, feel free to show me how.
-Contribute through code suggestions, improvements, bug fixes, etc. Just please know the result will be like: "I made this, most of it, and with contributions of others".
+Absolutely!
+As I continue to learn, I welcome your contributions to this repository.
+You can contribute by suggesting code improvements, providing bug fixes, or making any other valuable suggestions.
+Please keep in mind that any contributions will be acknowledged as a collaborative effort, resulting in a shared outcome: "I made this, with significant contributions from others."

 ## Support?

-If you require support, maybe these scripts aren't for you.
-But, you're always free to open a new issue and if I know the answer I will share it.
-Support is not for the 1MB server, but for the resources, I share on this repository.
+While these scripts may not be intended for comprehensive support, I encourage you to open a new issue if you have any questions.
+If I have the knowledge to assist, I will gladly share it.
+Please note that support pertains to the resources shared within this repository, rather than the 1MB server.

 ## Server IP (Can I play?)

 If you wish to play, please understand we're a family-friendly survival server, we do not tolerate abuse, /rules breaking, etc.

-`1moreblock.com:25565` (Java Edition: 1.19.4)
+`1moreblock.com:25565` (Java Edition: 1.20)

 ## Information (Useful links)